Porcupine Barbs For Better Wound Healing

 One brainstorming session led to a discussion of a porcupine and its quill.

-The North American porcupine appears cute, but it has more than 30,000 menacing quills covering much of its body, each one hollow and two to three inches long.
-The slow-moving herbivore only uses the quills as a last-resort defense against predators.
+The North American porcupine appears cute, but it has more than 30,000 menacing quills covering much of its body, each one hollow and 2 to 3 inches long.
+The slow-moving herbivore uses the quills as a last-resort defense against predators.

-The quills are actually specialized hairs, and mostly lie flat against the animal's body.
+The quills are actually specialized hairs that mostly lie flat against the animal's body.
 Only when threatened will the porcupine erect them.
 And, contrary to a common myth, porcupines don't shoot the quills out from their bodies.

 "The wonderful thing about porcupines is that they seem to feel secure," said Uldis Roze, emeritus biology professor at Queens College, City University of New York.
 "They feel like they're not in danger, and they're sweet."